CEREBR4L/CEREBB-PAGES/README.md

 Not sure where I am going to go with this but you know, we will see.

 You can have a look if you want too... [here!](http://cerebr4l.github.io/CEREBB-PAGES/)

+Todo:
+- New landing page...
+- More built in CSS classes
+- Something else....